Most dangerous drivers in US

 Methodology

-All data sourced from the National Highway Traffic Safety Administration (NHTSA)’s Fatality and Injury Reporting System Tool (FIRST) and relates to crashes in 2019.
+All data is the latest and sourced from the National Highway Traffic Safety Administration (NHTSA)’s Fatality and Injury Reporting System Tool (FIRST) and relates to crashes in 2020.

 When looking at the number of crashes by gender and age, figures refer to all motor vehicle crashes that occurred, however when breaking things down by state, data was only available for those crashes which resulted in a fatality.